wp-plugins/quiz-master-next/readme.txt

 * Added results page

 == Upgrade Notice ==

+= 1.0 =
+This update finally brings this plugin out of beta!
+This update brings the ability to edit the From Name part of the email sent to users and admin.
+Minor bug fixes.

 = 0.9.9 =
 Upgrade to be able to include media in your questions!
 Also, fixed minor bugs and made minor design changes.